corrode/corrode.github.io/content/blog/rust-production-guide/index.md

 - Define clear goals and expectations for the project &mdash; this is a good idea, no matter if you decide on Rust or another language in the end.
 - Set out to [compare all the available options by fairly evaluating the pros and cons of each language](https://www.youtube.com/watch?v=DnT-LUQgc7s) in a table or a document.
 Share this document with your team and stakeholders to fill in the gaps and ensure transparency.
 - Focus on business value and long-term benefits, not personal preferences.
 - Rust needs a catalyst for success, i.e., a clear benefit, which will be the driving force behind the adoption.
-Good catalysts are higher service stability, reducing operational costs, better security.
+Good catalysts are higher service stability, reduced operational costs, and better security.
 Don't focus on performance alone.
 - Write down your success criteria, such as improved robustness (lower number of bugs), developer productivity, and better scalability.

 ## Get The Buy-In From Stakeholders